IOTProjectsAndTranings/QuickGenAIDevelopmentKit/README.md

 ---

-## On Hackathon Day — 3 Files to Change
+##  3 Files to Change as per your Problem statement

 | File | What to change | Time |
 |---|---|---|